Nachtfeuer/concept-cpp/README.md

  - command line options
   - --shuffle-suites=true  (execution of suites in random order)
   - --shuffle-tests=true   (execution of tests in random order)
+  - --filter=<string>      (does filter for suites)
  - pattern classes like a factory.
  - math classes like a 2d vector.
- - algorithm functions like 'sorted'.
+ - algorithm functions like 'sorted' and 'shuffled'.
  - you can create HTML documentation with doxygen.
  - supports code coverage report
  - supports cppcheck